Robinpig/Note/docs/CS/Distributed/Raft.md

 If a candidate or leader discovers that its term is out of date, it immediately reverts to follower state.
 If a server receives a request with a stale term number, it rejects the request.
 Raft servers communicate using remote procedure calls (RPCs), and the basic consensus algorithm requires only two types of RPCs.
-RequestVote RPCs are initiated by candidates during elections, and AppendEntries RPCs are initiated by leaders to replicate log entries and to provide a form of heartbeat (Section 5.3).
+RequestVote RPCs are initiated by candidates during elections, and AppendEntries RPCs are initiated by leaders to replicate log entries and to provide a form of heartbeat.
 Section 7 adds a third RPC for transferring snapshots between servers.
 Servers retry RPCs if they do not receive a response in a timely manner, and they issue RPCs in parallel for best performance.